 Cost is another important factor in book sales.
 The wrong price can hurt your project.
 If a product is too expensive, no one will be willing to buy it.
 On the flip side, if your book is priced way too low, you won’t be making any profit.
 Additionally, some readers might assume that your overly cheap book is no good, so they won’t buy.

-You need to set a price that strikes a balance.
+Set a price that strikes a balance.
 A little investigating doesn’t hurt.
 See what other authors in your genre are selling their books for.
 And don’t be afraid to change the price of your book over time.
 Eventually, you’ll find the price point that is just right.

 If you want to avoid these common mistakes, you’ve come to the right place.
 At Argyle Fox Publishing, we can get your book onto bookshelves and guide you every step along the way to give your book the best chance at success.
+Learn more about what we offer our authors.